 The mineral estate has not been included or considered in the total valuation of the subject property.
 Valuation of mineral interests requires the input of a competent petroleum landsman and/or a qualified geologist.
 The visual inspection of the property did disclose current mineral production or exploration.

-As previously mentioned, the building improvements are to be excluded from this assignment.
+As previously mentioned, there are no building improvements located on this property.

 PHOTOGRAPHS OF SUBJECT